-It is not pleasant to watch your baby suffering from colds, but luckily there’s so much you can do to help your child through it!
+It is never pleasant to watch your baby suffer from colds, but luckily there is so much you can do to help your child through it!

 The common cold is indeed very common and your baby will usually catch 8 colds in the first year alone.
 And it will not get any better for the first 2 years of day-care or nursery.

 Fortunately, colds are harmless so you can sleep safely at night – if the cold’s unpleasant symptoms don’t intend to keep your baby awake.

 Colds are a virus infection in the mouth, nose or throat, and babies get a lot of them because their immune system is not yet fully developed.

 This means that for each cold your baby gets, the immune system will become stronger because it forms antibodies and makes your baby immune to that particular virus.

 Colds spread when someone sneezes or coughs and thereby injects viruses into the air that end up in another person’s airways.

 The cold virus can also be spread via hand contact.
 Therefore, it is important to wash your hands every time you have coughed or brushed your nose and teach your child about good hand hygiene.

 How does cold affect small children